Water quality and quantity

 - Considerations when medicating through waterlines, to target antimicrobials and vaccines.

-- Report: Optimising the Use of Antimicrobials: Preparing the industry for in-water delivery in the short term and improving hygiene and more effectively targeting medication in the longer term
+Download report: Optimising the Use of Antimicrobials – Preparing the industry for in-water delivery in the short term and improving hygiene and more effectively targeting medication in the longer term

-- Standard operating procedures for collecting water samples (these will be available shortly)
+- Standard operating procedures (SOPs) for collecting water samples

 - Photo story: water sampling